acegiansal/Sysc3303_Elevator/README.txt

 #Setup Instructions
 - Import Project into IDE of choice
-- First Start by running the schedular class
+- First Start by running the ElevatorControl class
-- Second run the Floor class
+- Second run the ElevatorCar class
-- Finally run the Building class
+- Finally run the FloorSend class
 - Once the code is stopped a log file called SYSC3303_ITER1_LOG.txt will be created with information.
 The file will be located in the Project folder.
 (If in eclipse, refresh the package explorer to see the files)

 #Testing